Caramel Topped Mini Cheesecakes

 - Preheat oven to 350º.
 Line a 12 cup muffin tin with paper liners and set aside.

-- Mix cream cheese, sugar and flour on low speed till smooth.
-Mix in eggs one at a time on low speed, and scrape down sides of bowl after each addition.
+- Mix cream cheese, sugar, and flour on low speed till smooth.
+Mix in eggs one at a time on low speed, and scrape down sides of the bowl after each addition.
 Add vanilla, sour cream and heavy cream and mix just until combined.

 - Divide mixture among muffin cups, but don't overfill (you may have some extra batter.
 Bake for 20 - 23 minutes, centers may still be slightly jiggly.